Bruno Bunyaga

-Bruno Bunyaga aka Magoolo, Enyabu (born 27 March 2004) is a Ugandan footballer who plays as a striker for Uganda Revenue Authority FC, also known as the Tax Collectors, in the Uganda Premier League.
+Bruno Bunyaga (born 27 March 2004) is a Ugandan footballer who plays as a striker for Uganda Revenue Authority FC, also known as the Tax Collectors, in the Uganda Premier League.

 Early life and educational background

 Bunyaga was born in Mawokota, Mpigi District to Moses Kawadwa and Sarah Babirye.
 He started his education journey at Busega Primary School (P1-P7).
 He joined Mackaay Memorial College, Nateete (S1-S5) and completed his A-Level at Rines SS, Namuseera.
 Bunyaga joined St Lawrence University for his a Bachelors degree in Business Administration.

 Club career

 Bruno Bunyaga started his football career at Life Internal Academy– Nateete, Arrows soccer Academy – Lungujja and Devine sports Academy being inspired by Yasin Muyimba (Former Police FC player).
 He then played in the fourth and third divisions at Sparta 09, field of Dreams, Impala hill and Bushenyi Veterans.
 In 2023, he joined URA Football Club from Bushenyi Veterans.
 In the Buganda Masaza Cup, he started with Buvuma in 2020 and played for Buddu in 2021 and 2022 and nd was also a player for St. Lawrence University.